HSBNE-Archive/Policy/Rules/Rules.md

     1. This rule applies only if the association is—

-        a.  a level 1 incorporated association; or
+        1.  a level 1 incorporated association; or
-        b.  a level 2 incorporated association to which section 59 of the Act applies; or
+        2.  a level 2 incorporated association to which section 59 of the Act applies; or
-        c.  a level 3 incorporated association to which section 59 of the Act applies.
+        3.  a level 3 incorporated association to which section 59 of the Act applies.

     2. The following business must be conducted at each annual general meeting of the association—

-        a.  receiving the association's financial statement, and audit report, for the last reportable financial year;
+        1.  receiving the association's financial statement, and audit report, for the last reportable financial year;
-        b.  presenting the financial statement and audit report to the meeting for adoption;
+        2.  presenting the financial statement and audit report to the meeting for adoption;
-        c.  electing members of the management committee;
+        3.  electing members of the management committee;
-        d.  for a level 1 incorporated association—appointing an auditor or an accountant for the present financial year;
+        4.  for a level 1 incorporated association—appointing an auditor or an accountant for the present financial year;
-        e.  for a level 2 incorporated association, or a level 3 incorporated association, to which section 59 of the Act applies—appointing an auditor, an accountant or an approved person for the present financial year.
+        5.  for a level 2 incorporated association, or a level 3 incorporated association, to which section 59 of the Act applies—appointing an auditor, an accountant or an approved person for the present financial year.